 4. Honour what is already in place

 You probably have tons of ideas about how to lead the team, but don’t jump right in and rock the boat.
 Incorporate as few major changes as possible.
 Identify small decisions you can make fairly quickly in order to establish trust and authority, but save the big ones for until you’ve been in the role longer.

 “Stepping in and immediately changing everything is one of the worst things you can do as a new manager.
 Wait until everyone is on board with you and your vision before making any drastic changes”, says Brutsaert.

 Will you be in charge of growing your team(s)?
 Read our top tips for on-boarding new staff.

 Negotiating a salary raise when promoted can be tough.
 The key to any salary negotiation is to gather as much information as possible.
-Read our tips on how to negotiate your salary and find out how much people in a similar function are earning by downloading our Salary Survey app for iOS or Android.
+Read our tips on how to negotiate your salary.